ccokee/eventd-operator/README.md

 ## Conclusion

-The EventD Operator provides a convenient way to monitor events in a Kubernetes cluster and send notifications to a Telegram channel and Google Cloud Pub/Sub topic.
+The EventD Operator provides a convenient way to monitor events in a Kubernetes cluster and send notifications to a Telegram channel.
 It demonstrates the usage of the Controller Runtime framework to build Kubernetes operators and showcases integration with external services.

 Please refer to the project's documentation for detailed instructions on how to deploy, configure, and use the EventD Operator.